IR0NBYTE/Med-Ali-Ouachani/source/Securinets-Christmas/index.md

 0x1e6a2c48 = 0001 1110 0110 1010 0010 1100 0100 1000
 ```

-As you can see the algorithm is reversing the bits of the input, so to find out the input for **0xc848b3d5** all we have to do is apply the same algorithm by just reversing it's bits.
+As you can see the algorithm is reversing the bits of the input, so to find the input for **0xc848b3d5** all we have to do is apply the same algorithm by just reversing it's bits.
 One thing to mention is that algorithm is pretty famous used in a lot of algorithms such as FFT(Fast fourier Transformation) and it's called the *Generalized Bit Reversal*.

 **Solver :**
 ```py